spryker/spryker-docs/docs/ca/dev/environment-provisioning.md

 ### Optional: Default network settings
 Each Spryker Cloud Commerce environment uses a dedicated Virtual Private Cloud (VPC).
-The default CIDRs are the following:
+The default Classless Inter-Domain Routings (CIDRs) are as follows:
-- For the first non-production environment: 10.105.0.0/16.
+- For the first non-production environment: `10.105.0.0/16`.
-- For the first production environment: 10.106.0.0/16.
+- For the first production environment: `10.106.0.0/16`.
-- Any next environment, regardless if it is a production or non-production one, will be in the range 10.107.0.0/16 - 10.200.0.0/16
+- Subsequent environment of any type: `10.107.0.0/16` - `10.200.0.0/16`.

-The default CIDR can be changed based on your request.
-Please make sure you let Spryker know about it while requesting an environment.
+To change the default CIDRs, request it with your environment.

 ### Optional: Clone environment

-In case you would like to clone an existing environment and use the predefined setup there (e.g. access rights, DB), please mention it in your request.
+If you want to clone an existing environment together with its setup, like access rights or database, make sure to mention it in your request.